alanmitchell/mini-monitor/docs/source/hardware.rst

 and water) that utilize the Itron ERT radio transmission format to broadcast their readings in the 900 MHz ISM band to meter readers driving through the neighborhood.
-The hardware required to receive these transmissions is shown as CV4 in the System Diagram at the top of this document.
+The hardware required to receive these transmissions is shown as part CV4 in the System Diagram at the top of this document.
 This part is a Software Defined Radio utilizing a RTL2832U radio chip and a R820T2 Tuner chip, interfaced through the Mini-Monitor USB port.
 Examples of this radio device that have been tested with the